Effective January 1, 2023

-F. Special Information for California Residents
+F. Special Information for Connecticut Residents

 If you are a California resident, you have the right under the California Consumer Privacy Act (“CCPA") to receive notice of the categories of personal information we collect, the purposes for which those categories of personal information will be used, and how we determine the length of time for which the personal information is maintained.
 You are also entitled to receive notice regarding your rights under the CCPA.